 The narrow granite promontory of Hon Chong offers fine views of the mountainous coastline north of Nha Trang and the nearby islands.

-The beach here has a more local flavour than Nha Trang Beach (but the accompanying refuse is unpleasant).
+The beach here has a more local flavour than Nha Trang Beach, but the rubbish is unpleasant and it attracts some tour groups.
 Still, it's fun to watch local kids do Acapulco-style swan dives into the ocean.

 About 300m south of Hon Chong (towards Nha Trang) and a few dozen metres from the beach is tiny Hon Do (Red Island), which has a Buddhist temple on top.
 To the northeast is Hon Rua (Tortoise Island), which really does resemble a tortoise.
 The two islands of Hon Yen (Bird’s-Nest Island) are off in the distance to the east.

 A taxi here from the city centre is around 45,000d.